 brew install syft

-Directly download Syft binaries for many platforms, including Windows from the GitHub releases page.
+You can directly download Syft binaries for many platforms including Windows from the GitHub releases page.

 docker run -it --rm anchore/syft <args>